-The following projects were carried out by the municipality after it was given an allocation on the MDRG in March 2024: the rehabilitation of Khaleni Access Road in Ward 9, Rehabilitation of Labane Access Road in Ward 15 and Rehabilitation of Mntomkhulu to Gxeni Access Road in Ward 30 and the rehabilitation of Ndela in Ward 12.
+The following projects were carried out by the municipality after it was given an allocation on the MDRG in March 2024: the rehabilitation of Khaleni Access Road in Wards 7 and 26, the rehabilitation of Ndayini Access Road in Ward 9, Rehabilitation of Labane Access Road in Ward 15 and Rehabilitation of Mntomkhulu to Gxeni Access Road in Ward 30 and the rehabilitation of Ndela in Ward 12.
 The municipality was able to complete the Rehabilitation of Mntomkhulu to Gxeni Access Road even though the Disaster Grant allocation was received with less than three months left in the financial year.
 The municipality has applied for a rollover of the disaster grant in light of funds not being spent by 30 June 2024.